pchagas72/personal_website/src/markdown/bookshelf/bookshelf.md

 ## Welcome to my bookshelf

-I'm not the bookworm type of guy, actually, I'm a **very** slow reader actually.
+I'm not the bookworm type of guy, actually, I'm a **very** slow reader.

 But, I've always liked to read a book or two per semester tough.
 So here you'll find some of the books I like.